Opinion page by Duane Alan Hahn.

 I also have to breathe air that is as cold as possible.
 I can breath the best if I stick my face in the freezer when it's blowing cold air.

 I can feel when a fly lands anywhere on my skin including the hair on my head.
 I hate to touch certain types of paper, cardboard, Styrofoam, and unfinished wood.
-I also don't like touching dry human skin.
-I can touch skin that is wet or moisturized without a problem.
-(For any ignorant scumbag trolls out there, I did not say I was afraid of any of that stuff.
-I said I hate to touch them.)
+I also don't like touching dry human skin (it's just as bad as touching cardboard).
+I can touch skin that is wet, covered in oil, or moisturized without a problem.
 I can only wear clothing that is at least fifty percent cotton.
 I also can't stand wool and turtlenecks.
 And as you would expect, I don't like most people to touch me.

 I like the energy and lights of malls, amusement parks and places like that (with all of the people walking around and doing stuff) but I don't like being noticed and having to interact with people.
 If I could be invisible, that would be great.